matdexir/KillSpotify/README.md

 ## SOME REQUIREMENTS🔧
 None. subprocess and sys should already be on your machine.
+## RECOMMENDATION👀
+Use it with a tiling window manager.
+Ex: Tilix, i3, etc...

 ## FUTURE GOALS 🥅
 - [x] Make a barebone version of it.